zamfi/html-css-javascript/README.md

 ### CSS

-CSS is the styling information for the web.
-If HTML is the blueprint, CSS is the paint colors, window trim, and tile in the kitchen.
+CSS specifies styling information for your HTML.
+If HTML is the blueprint, then CSS is the paint colors, window trim, and tile in the kitchen.

-CSS style rules consist of a **selector** that says which elements the rule applies to, and a collection of **declarations** that give actual style information.
+CSS "style rules" consist of a **selector** that says which elements the rule applies to, and a collection of **declarations** that give actual style information.
 For example:

 ```css
 h1 {